5. Processing unidimensional data#

 ## array([ 3, -4, 1, 1, 3])

-returned the difference between the 2nd and 1st element, then the difference between the 3rd and the 2nd, and so forth.
+It returned the difference between the second and the first element, then the difference between the third and the second, and so forth.
 The resulting vector is one element shorter than the input one.

 We often make use of cumulative sums and iterated differences when processing time series, e.g., stock exchange data (e.g., by how much the price changed since the previous day?; Section 16.3.1) or determining cumulative distribution functions (Section 4.3.8).